pji/charex/README.rst

     charex> ?
     The following commands are available:

     *  cd: Decode the given address in all codecs.
     *  ce: Encode the given character in all codecs.
-      * cl: List registered character sets.
+    *  cl: List the registered character sets.
     *  clear: Clear the terminal.
     *  ct: Count denormalization results.
     *  dm: Build a denormalization map.
-      * dn: Perform denormalizations.
+    *  dn: Denormalize the given string.
-      * dt: Display details for a code point.
+    *  dt: Get details for the given character.
     *  el: List the registered escape schemes.
-      * es: Escape a string using the given scheme.
+    *  es: Escape the string.
-      * fl: List registered normalization forms.
+    *  fl: List the registered normalization forms.
+    *  help: Display command list.
+    *  mf: Show the flag for a region.
-      * nl: Perform normalizations.
+    *  nl: Normalize the given string.
-      * sh: Run in an interactive shell.
+    *  ns: Normalize the given string.
+    *  pf: List characters with a given property value.
+    *  sv: Show the list of standardized variants.
     *  up: List the Unicode properties.
-      * uv: List the valid values for a Unicode property.
+    *  uv: List the valid values of a Unicode property.
+    *  xt: Exit the charex shell.
+    *  zc: Show the emoji ZWJ sequence categories.

     For help on individual commands, use "help {command}".